-Given that Cobourg has declared a Climate Emergency; given that Cycling and Walking not only mitigate greenhouse gas emissions, but also significantly contribute to improved physical and mental health; and given that Health Canada has recently endorsed the Can-BICS classification system as a means of keeping Canadians safe and healthy, the Bicycle Action Committee requests:
+Given that Health Canada endorses the Can-BICS classification system as a means of keeping Canadians safe and healthy, the Bicycle Action Committee requests:

-- That Council and Administrative Stafff of the Town of Cobourg adopt BAC's Cobourg Cycling Infrastructure Completion Proposal as guidance to complete the town's cycling network, especially, that the spines and ribs described by the BAC's Proposed Network Map be incorporated into the Transportation Master Plan. - 2.
-That the cycling infrastructure described and delineated on the map be incorporated into all future applicable infrastructure projects, including: - Road repair and reconstruction; linear utilities: electric transmission corridors, gas and water supply lines and sewers; - All park development and reconstruction projects; - · All new land development projects. - 3.
-That the quality of any new or repaired/rebuilt cycling infrastructure reflect the Can-BICS safety performance standard of Medium Comfort or higher.
+- 1. That the Town of Cobourg adopts the provided map as guidance to complete the town's cycling network.
+Especially, that the spines and ribs described by the BAC be adopted into the revised Transportation Master Plan. - 2.
+That the cycling infrastructure described and outlined on the map be required on all applicable infrastructure projects.
+This to include: - Road repair and reconstruction; linear utilities: electric transmission corridors, gas and water supply lines and sewers; - All park development and reconstruction projects; - All new land development projects.